Keurig Dr Pepper (KDP)

 Keurig Dr Pepper Trailing 12-Month Return On Invested Capital

-13. Key Takeaways from Keurig Dr Pepper’s Q3 Results
+12. Key Takeaways from Keurig Dr Pepper’s Q4 Results

-We enjoyed seeing Keurig Dr Pepper beat analysts’ revenue expectations this quarter.
-On the other hand, its gross margin slightly missed.
+We enjoyed seeing Keurig Dr Pepper beat analysts’ revenue and EPS expectations this quarter.
 Overall, this print had some key positives.
-The stock traded up 3.6% to $28.15 immediately after reporting.
+The stock traded up 2% to $30.25 immediately following the results.

-Keurig Dr Pepper isn’t a terrible business, but it doesn’t pass our quality test.
-For starters, its revenue growth was a little slower over the last three years, and analysts don’t see anything changing over the next 12 months.
-And while its admirable gross margins are a wonderful starting point for the overall profitability of the business, the downside is its declining operating margin shows the business has become less efficient.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+There are some bright spots in Keurig Dr Pepper’s fundamentals, but its business quality ultimately falls short.
+Although its revenue growth was a little slower over the last three years and analysts expect growth to slow over the next 12 months, its expanding operating margin shows the business has become more efficient.
+Tread carefully with this one, however, as its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Keurig Dr Pepper’s P/E ratio based on the next 12 months is 13.3x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are superior stocks to buy right now.
+Keurig Dr Pepper’s P/E ratio based on the next 12 months is 13.8x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're pretty confident there are more exciting stocks to buy at the moment.